Meet the Team - Richard Shorrock14 Feb, 20231-2 minutes

-We recently caught up with Richard Shorrock, Managing Consultant in our Education and SEND department to discover what he loves about Spencer Clarke Group, how his career path led him from hospitality into the world of recruitment and what’s next in his career.
+We recently caught up with our Divisional Manager, Richard Shorrock, to discover what he loves about Spencer Clarke Group, how his career path led him from hospitality into the world of recruitment and what’s next in his career.

 How long have you worked at Spencer Clarke Group?

-It’s been just over 3 years now - I was one of the very first employees here.
+I have worked here since July 2018 - I was one of the very first employees here!

 What markets do you specialise in?